 People mistake support with firmness, but it’s different.
-It is a general and subjective feel while support is more objective and depends on upper layer properties of your bed.
-A mattress with good support will keep your spine aligned properly in most sleeping positions and will not cause pressure points.
+It is a general and subjective feel while support is more of a quality standard that depends on the layer properties of your bed.
+A mattress with good support should keep your spine aligned properly in most sleeping positions and should not cause pressure points.

 Comfort, on the other hand, means that when you lie down, it feels relaxing and relieves pressure and pain.

 Most people prefer to sleep cool.
-And it’s even more important for men to sleep in a colder environment.
+And it can be even more important for men to sleep in a colder environment.
 The term “sleeps cool” or “cooling mattress” doesn’t always mean that these products use active cooling technology.
 It can mean that the material and construction doesn’t retain heat.

 Some foams incorporate gels to redirect heat away from bodies.
-Even finding ways to increase airflow, such as using springs or egg crate-shaped materials, is effective.
+Even finding ways to increase airflow, such as using springs or egg crate-shaped materials, can be effective.
 There are even phase change materials that give an impression of being cool to the touch.

-You can encounter problems with memory foam, especially lower end products without extra measures.
-Coil and latex construction retains very little heat and covers like TENCEL and cotton provide better breathability and colder sleeping environment.
+You can encounter problems with some types of foam, especially lower end products without extra measures.
+Coil and latex construction retains very little heat and covers like TENCEL and cotton help provide better breathability and colder sleeping environment.

 Read More: Our Recommended Cooling Mattresses